 A Message from DuPage County Treasurer/Collector: Gwen Henry

 Dear Property Owners:

-As I write this letter, I do not know the amounts of individual bills, but I understand that the average tax rate is down 3.5% with the average bill up 2.2%.
-Remember this is an average, so it
+In Illinois the 2019 taxes are billed and collected in calendar year 2020.
+I do not know the amounts of the individual bills, but I understand that the average tax rate is down 1.59% with the average bill up 2.21% Remember this is an average, so it

 Gwen Henry, CPA, DuPage County Treasurer

 Was my Senior Freeze Exemption omitted for 2018 bill?